Soran Emirate: Under Mir Muhammad

-The last prince of the emirate was Emir Muhammad Kor, who reigned from 1813 to 1836.
+The last prince of the emirate was Mir Muhammad of Rawanduz, who reigned from 1813 to 1836.
 His father, Mustafa Beg, peacefully handed the princedom to him.
 In the first few years of his rule, he consolidated his power and began launching attacks toward the neighboring principality of Baban.
 He occupied Harir in 1822, Koy Sanjaq, Altun Kupri, Erbil in 1823, Akre, Ranya in 1824.
 This established the Zab river as the border between the two emirates.

 As the region experienced a power vacuum due to the decline of Baban, the Russo-Turkish War from 1828 to 1829, and the Egyptian–Ottoman War from 1831 to 1833, he led a tribal force to Rawandiz and built a citadel in the town as they build up a military.
 Between 1831 and 1834 he was able to capture several towns and cities in other Kurdish emirates.
 1831 he captured the Bahdinan emirate of Amedi.
 Kor further expanded his influence to Mardin, Cizre and Nusaybin, compelling the ruler of the Bohtan Mir Sevdin, to accept his authority, which caused serious concern in the Ottoman capital Constantinople.
 Kor then captured Akre and oppressed Yazidis in the newly-conquered areas.

 Under Emir Kor, the Soran emirate developed a powerful army.
 It consisted of between 30 and 50,000 tribal musketeers who were given regular salaries, having the appearance of a national army.
 Kor himself ate each evening with 100-200 soldiers from different tribes.
 A multitude of different tribes joined his army such as the Baliki, Rewendek, Sidek, Shirwani, Rusuri, Malibas, Muzuri, Sheikhab, Nurik, Kheilani, Khoshnaw, Hnearai, Herki, Sheikh Mahmudi, Kassan, Derijiki, Bamami, Sekw, Shikuli, Mendik, Baimar, Balak, and Piraji.

 Kor tried to subdue the Assyrians of Lower Tyari in 1834 but suffered a major defeat near the village of Lezan.
 The defeat prompted the Ottomans to reassess the perceived strength of the emirate and to make plans for its conquest.

 Fearing a cooperation between the Soran Emirate and Muhammad Ali of Egypt, the Ottomans dispatched an army to Soran in 1834.
 Mire Kor was able to repeal the forces and push towards Iran.
 This led Kurdish notables from Bradost, Akre and Amedi to complain to Reşid Mehmed Pasha of the Ottoman government alleging they were oppressed by Mir Kor of Soran.

 After having pressured to surrender by the situation, Emir Kor travelled to Istanbul for negotiations, where he was given authority over the area of the Emirate of Soran.
 But on his way home he disappeared in the Black Sea area and the Ottoman Empire supported his brother Rasul as the Emir of the Emirate.
 The Emirate would ultimately fall victim to the growing centralization of the Ottoman Empire.